 1. Set up 2nd Factor Authentication (2FA) on your accounts.

 2FA can prevent someone who has already gotten your password from logging into your accounts.
-For help setting up 2FA, see our guides here, or sign up for our training, Protect your accounts from hackers, and a security expert will walk you through the setup process.
+For help setting up 2FA, see our guides here, or sign up for a training and a security expert will walk you through the setup process.

 Bonus: When you sign up for any Campaign Helpdesk training, you will get a free security key, the most secure form of 2FA.*

 Visit our guides to learn preventative measures you can take to avoid phishing attacks, and use email more safely.
 For a more thorough overview, attend our training, Protect yourself against phishing.